 Have you ever tried slicing a rock-hard avocado?
 That’s what you’ll get if you refrigerate an unripe one.

 Keep them on the counter until ready, then chill if necessary.
-Storing avocados at room temperature ensures they ripen naturally, preserving their creamy texture.
+Storing avocados at room temperature allows them to ripen naturally, preserving their creamy texture.

 Apples